-The key to Vectus' ability to meet the needs of pharmaceutical companies is the Company's success in converting peptides into small molecule orally-active drugs.
-Importantly, Vectus' drug candidates have the potential to attract first-in-class status, and therefore the potential for higher levels of re-imbursement on the basis of being innovator compounds that address unmet needs.
-Importantly these drugs are targeting some of the largest pharmaceutical franchises in the world.
+The Company's drug library covers over 1,000 compounds and Vectus has selected additional emerging leads to more specifically address liver fibrosis (VB4-A32) and lung fibrosis (VB4-A79).
+The Company's drug candidates have the potential to attract first-in-class status and therefore the potential for higher levels of re-imbursement on the basis of being innovator compounds that address unmet needs.
+Vectus' drugs are targeting some of the largest pharmaceutical franchises in the world.
 Fibrotic diseases can account for up to 40% of the world's current mortality rate.
-The Company's initial human clinical trials are targeting the validation of safety and tolerance.
-Further studies will begin the process of examining the efficacy of VB0004 to treat various conditions such as hypertension and the damage that this induces in heart and kidney.
+The Company's initial human clinical trial targeted the validation of safety and tolerance.
+Further studies are examining the efficacy of VB0004 to treat various conditions that cause damage in the cardiovascular system.
+Vectus continues its research into the possible opportunity to target the fibrotic damage resulting, in some cases, from COVID-19.
+VB0004 has the potential for its orally-active small molecules to play a role in this unmet need.